 Assistant Teaching Professor

-I joined Carnegie Mellon’s Statistics and Data Science Department as an assistant teaching professor in 2019.
-Before that, I received my PhD in Statistics at Harvard University, where I was advised by Tirthankar Dasgupta and Luke Miratrix.
+I joined Carnegie Mellon University’s Statistics and Data Science Department in 2019.
+Before that, I received my Ph.D. in Statistics at Harvard University, where I was advised by Tirthankar Dasgupta and Luke Miratrix.
 As a graduate student, I received an NSF Graduate Research Fellowship to study the design and analysis of complex experiments and observational studies.
-At this point my bio becomes somewhat repetitive: I did my undergraduate at Carnegie Mellon from 2010 to 2014, where I received a B.S. in Economics and Statistics and a B.A. in Professional Writing.
+Meanwhile, I completed my undergraduate at Carnegie Mellon University in 2014, where I received a B.S. in Economics and Statistics and a B.A. in Professional Writing.

 Specific Research Interests

 Most of my work is an interplay of causal inference and experimental design.
 Broadly, I work on the design and analysis of (1) complex experiments like factorial designs, (2) quasi-experiments like regression discontinuity designs, and (3) observational studies, where methods like matching can be used to approximate randomized experiments.
 I also work on applications in economics, education, engineering, medicine, public policy, and text analysis.